Hundreds expected at Thursday memorial for Zuzu Verk

 "Our last weekend together, we had so much fun with mom-and-daughter time.
 I can really hold onto tight to that," said Lori.
 “I’m thankful for that.”

-Thursday night’s service starts at 6:30 inside the school’s amphitheater.
-You can watch live here.
+Thursday night’s service saw many of Zuzu's close friends and ties to the university speak inside the school’s amphitheater.

 A memorial service in Keller will happen at a late time, according to the family.